Direct Imaging and Spectroscopy of Extrasolar Planets: Direct Imaging Detections

 Precise ages can be exceptionally challenging to derive for isolated stars \citep[e.g.][]{Soderblom2014}.
 Members of young moving groups or other nearby associations can be age-dated using a variety of methods: e.g. fitting group Hertzsprung-Russell (HR) diagram positions with stellar evolutionary models, Lithium abundances.
 Thus, moving group or association membership can yield a star's age.
 However, even stars with a motion similar to bona fide moving group members could instead be interlopers, especially if they have dissimilar space positions.
 For isolated Sun-like stars, stellar rotation and activity can give age estimates, albeit with significant scatter \citep{Barnes2007, Delorme2011, Angus2019}.
 For early-type stars, HR diagram positions have provided approximate ages: optical interferometry can now provide more precise estimates by resolving the stars themselves \citep[e.g.][]{Jones2016}.

 Revisions in the stellar age often affects the interpretation of an imaged companion.
 For example, based on the primary's claimed membership in the Columba association, $\kappa$ And b was originally thought to be 12--13 $M_{\rm J}$ \citep{carson13}.
 In contrast, the primary's HR diagram position resembles an older system (220 Myr), which would imply the companion is $\sim$ 50 $M_{\rm J}$ \citep{Hinkley2013}.
 However, through optical interferometry, \citet{Jones2016} showed that the star is likely (nearly) coeval with Columba even if it is not a member ($\sim$47 Myr), implying the object is a planet-mass companion.
 Later, near-IR spectra of $\kappa$ And b were found to be consistent with a planet interpretation \citep[][]{Currie2018}.
-In contrast, GJ 504 B was originally announced as a 3--8.5 $M_{\rm J}$ planet with an age of 100--510 Myr \citep{Kuzuhara2013}.
-However, subsequent analysis of the star suggested a revised age of $\sim$2.5 Gyr and thus a mass into the brown dwarf regime \citep{DOrazi2017}.
+In contrast, the imaged companion to GJ 504 was announced as a 3--8.5 $M_{\rm J}$ planet with an age of 100--510 Myr \citep{Kuzuhara2013}.
+Based on interferometric, RV, and high contrast imaging data, \citet{Bonnefoy2018} derived a mass range of 1--23 $M_{\rm J}$, while other analysis of the star suggested an age of about 2.5 Gyr and a mass well into the brown dwarf regime \citep{DOrazi2017}.